night-ghost/minimosd-extra/README.md

 v868
 * fixed lot of bugs in latest features

+v869
+* support for copter's Brake and Throw modes

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!

 Discussion forum - http://www.rcgroups.com/forums/showthread.php?t=2591835